Are you ready

 Minnesota-wide Author Discussion

-All Minnesotans will be invited to participate in a statewide virtual discussion with the author on May 20, 2020 at 1 PM.
-Register today!
+All Minnesotans will be invited to participate in a statewide virtual discussion with the author in August.
+Details to come in July.

 About the Book